 If you have a garden and a family of more than two, you are probably better going for the larger HotBin, which after all gets you double the capacity for an extra £50.00 in the UK.
 (At the time of writing, only the larger version seems available in the US.)
 If you have a small garden and family, the HotBin Mini might be a better option.

 This is one tough bin, as I found out completely by accident.
 My bin was delivered shortly before a major storm, and even though I put it in a side-passage for protection, the wind lifted the whole thing up and threw it across the garden.

 So I was nervous when I unwrapped the hot bin, but I was relieved to see there wasn’t any damage.
-The bin is super light, so to avoid future damage I have attached it to one of my pallet compost bins with a sturdy rope.
+The bin is super light when empty, so to avoid future damage I have attached it to one of my pallet compost bins with a sturdy rope.

 How does it work?

 The Hot Bin utilises basic composting science to ensure efficient composting.
 One of the keys to fast composting is ensuring sufficient heat for composting bacteria to function in, and the Hot Bin utilises highly efficient expanded polypropylene to retain heat for longer.

 A second function is oxygen, and one reason so many composting systems require regular turning is to provide sufficient oxygen for the bacteria to continue producing.
 The Hot Bin system is designed to ensure airflow through the bottom of the bin, but you achieve this by placing a layer of twigs at the bottom and by adding semi-composted wood-chips, which HotBin call a Bulking agent, into the mix.
 This creates Free Airspaces in the compost, removing the need for turning.